Skip to main content

 Why does the Fund require employees to benefits eligible?

-In follow up to the eligibility question posed during the session: A review of the fund was sponsored by the OVPHR in summer of 2022.
+A review of the fund was sponsored by the OVPHR in summer of 2022.
 The team considered all aspects of eligibility.
 In particular reference to “Staff/faculty in benefits-eligible full or part-time position (including benefits eligible post-doc associates)” the team determined that the highest volume of non-benefits eligible employees are casual/temp/student workers.
 The program is intended to prioritize support for regular, consistent full and part time employees of the Cornell community and at present is not funded to meet the demand of including this group of employees.

 Can all Cornell employees access the grant?